rdz-oss/BattyBirdNET-Pi/README.md

 * Adds some meta-data in GUANO format to the recordings
 * Requires either audiomoth 1.2 or wildlife acoustics echo meter touch 2 microphones and RaspberryPi 4B or 5.
 * Noise reduction for above microphones available
-* Replay recorded files in audible range
+* Replay recorded files in audible range (on 'Recordings' pages)

 Keywords: bat detection, automated bat identification, deep learning, machine learning at the edge, raspberry pi, transfer learning, citizen science, acoustic biomonitoring, audiomoth, BirdNET-Pi for bats, BatNET